 Persistent dry periods also increase the susceptibility to pests or diseases, which shortens the lifespan of urban trees.
 Because of the warm temperatures, pests can spread much better.

-You can find out more about the effects of climate change on urban trees in this detailed report.
-(Link text climate change city trees)
+You can find out more about the effects of climate change on urban trees in this detailed report: What does climate change mean for our urban trees

 Do you want to become a tree saver by simply watering?

 We have made it a matter of our hearts to protect endangered trees.
 Would you like to help save our city trees too?
 Then pouring of any kind is an enormous help.
 It doesn't matter whether you use a watering can, a garden hose or a water bucket: you are always a watering hero!

 It is even better if you give the trees a tree bath.
 You can do this with the help of watering bags that release water drop by drop onto the trees.
 This gives the roots enough time to absorb the water.
 And you know what?
 In cities, trees are often rooted together.
 With just one watering bag, you can even help several trees in the best case.